No bake cannelloni stuffed with artichokes and ricotta, topped with a fresh tomato bruschetta… what a scrumptious summer dinner this one is!

-It was a blazing hot day here in Spain and for that very reason I was not going to make a hot dinner I thought at first.
-But then the hubs had a sudden craving for cannelloni.
-Or in other words a sizzling baked pasta au gratin with loads of cheese!
+And for that very reason I was not going to make a hot dinner I thought in the first place.
+But then the hubs had a sudden craving for pasta, and more so cannelloni.
+Or in other words a sizzling baked pasta au gratin with loads of cheese.

 It might sound a bit awkward maybe, but they are both delicious, believe me!